 You may have other legal requirements that are not set out in the minimum standards.
-Non-compliance with any financial market legislation will be taken into account during our assessment of your application (and during ongoing supervision and licence renewal).
+Non-compliance with any financial market legislation will be taken into account during our assessment of your application (and during ongoing supervision).
 We may undertake monitoring or enforcement action, or refer the matter to other agencies as appropriate.